karadagi/smoov/README.md

 👉 <http://127.0.0.1:8080> or <http://localhost:8080>

-Your `bundle.js`, `models/motorBike.obj`, and textures will now load fine.
+`bundle.js`, `models/motorBike.obj`, and textures will now load fine.